GENERAL DATA PROTECTION REGULATION (GDPR)

 The new General Data Protection Regulation (GDPR) came into force in 2018, in order to bring more digital security to the European Union.
 Within this new legal regime, institutions must collect, process and use the citizens’ personal data following a set of new rules.

-the development of its activities, respecting the right to privacy and other rights, freedoms and guarantees of the data subjects.
-Aligned with the new GDPR, the Politécnico de Leiria is committed to protecting your personal data and respecting your right to privacy.
+Aligned with the new GDPR, Politécnico de Leiria is committed to protecting your personal data and respecting your right to privacy.
 Therefore, we implemented a set of principles regarding the access and processing of data.

-The General Data Protection Regulation, Regulation (EU) 2016/679, of 27th of April of 2016, of the European Parliament and of the Council, regulates the protection of natural persons with regard to the processing of personal data and the free movement of such data and establishes the rules that will be applicable to the processing of personal data.
+The General Data Protection Regulation 2016/679, Regulation of 27 April 2016, of the European Parliament and of the Council, regulates the protection of natural persons with regard to the processing of personal data and the free movement of such data and establishes the rules that will be applicable to the processing of personal data.

-The legal provisions of the new General Data Protection Regulation, Regulation (EU) 2016/679, of 27th of April of 2016, published in the Official Journal of the European Union on the 4th of May of 2016 shall come into force on the 25th of May of 2018.
+The legal provisions of the new General Data Protection Regulation, Regulation (EU) 2016/679, of 27 April 2016, published in the Official Journal of the European Union on the 4 May 2016 shall come into force on 25 May 2018.

 The GDPR is applicable to those responsible for processing data with an establishment on the territory of the European Union, provided the processing of the data occurs within the context of the activities carried out in that establishment.